aitschti/plugin.video.cb20/README.md

 # plugin.video.cb20
 A kodi plugin for streaming cams from chaturbate.com.
-Works with all kodi Nexus releases (20).
+Works with all kodi 20 and 21 releases.

 Tested on Android (Fire TV) and Windows, should work fine with other Linux systems.
 Not available in a kodi repository, so use "Install from ZIP" in kodi and point to the zip file to install.